darafferty/rapthor/docs/source/strategy.rst

         Float that sets WSClean's automask value for this cycle.

     threshisl
-        Float that sets PyBDFS's threshisl value for this cycle.
+        Float that sets PyBDSF's threshisl value for this cycle.

     threshpix
-        Float that sets PyBDFS's threshpix value for this cycle.
+        Float that sets PyBDSF's threshpix value for this cycle.

     max_nmiter
         Integer that sets the maximum number of major iterations done during imaging for this cycle.